Our No Fee Pledge

 - What should I do immediately after a dog bite?

-- Seek medical attention right away, even if the bite seems minor.
+- Seek medical treatment immediately, even if the injury appears minor.

-- Take photos of your injuries and the dog if possible.
+- Take photos of your injuries and the dog if you can do so safely.

-- Gather contact information from the dog owner and any witnesses.
+- Get names and contact information for the dog owner and witnesses.

-- Report the incident to animal control or local authorities.
+- Report the incident to animal control or authorities.

 - Can I file a dog bite claim if the dog was provoked?

-Yes.
-In California, the dog owner is still typically liable for a bite, even if the dog was provoked.
-However, the circumstances of provocation may impact the amount of compensation you can receive. - Does my homeowner's insurance cover dog bites?
+In California, the dog owner is still usually liable for a bite, even if the dog was provoked.
+However, the facts of provocation may reduce the compensation available. - Does my homeowner's insurance cover dog bites?

-Most homeowner’s insurance policies include liability coverage for dog bites.
-However, it's important to check with the dog owner’s insurance provider to confirm the coverage and limits. - What happens if the dog owner doesn’t have insurance?
+Most homeowner’s insurance includes coverage for dog bites, but you should always verify with the insurer since policies can have exclusions or limits. - What happens if the dog owner doesn’t have insurance?

-If the dog owner lacks insurance, you may have to file a lawsuit directly against them.
-However, an experienced attorney can help explore other avenues for compensation, such as your own insurance or a third-party claim. - How long does it take to resolve a dog bite case?
+If the owner lacks insurance, you might need to pursue the claim directly against them.
+An attorney can help explore all possible compensation sources, including your own insurance if available. - How long does it take to resolve a dog bite case?

-The time to resolve a dog bite case can vary.
-It depends on the complexity of the case, whether a settlement is reached or the case goes to trial.
-Most claims are resolved within a few months to a year. - Can I receive compensation for emotional distress after a dog bite?
+The duration depends on complexity, injuries, and whether you reach a settlement or must proceed to trial.
+Most dog bite claims resolve in a few months to one year. - Can I receive compensation for emotional distress after a dog bite?

 Yes.
-Emotional distress, including anxiety, depression, and PTSD, is a valid form of compensation in a dog bite claim.
-Your attorney will work to document the psychological effects to ensure you receive fair compensation. - Is there a possibility of a settlement, or will my case go to trial?
+Emotional harm such as anxiety, depression, or PTSD can be included in your dog bite claim, with documentation from a mental health provider. - Is there a possibility of a settlement, or will my case go to trial?

 Don’t wait—contact our experienced dog bite attorneys today at (310) 231-9717 for a free case evaluation!